highlight/highlight/docs-content/general/6_product-features/1_session-replay/session-search.md

 ## Default search

-By default, Highlight will show completed sessions that have been fully processed, `processed=true`.
-For newer projects with less sessions, Highlight will show all sessions, and provide an example of how to use the search query, `processed=(true or false)`.
+By default, Highlight will show completed sessions that have been fully processed, `completed=true`.
+For newer projects with less sessions, Highlight will show all sessions, and provide an example of how to use the search query, `completed=(true or false)`.

 ## Default key